Anterior Longitudinal Ligament

-The anterior longitudinal ligament, posterior longitudinal ligament, and ligamentum flavum are three extremely important ligaments in the spinal column that provide stability, allow limited mobility, and hold the anatomical components of the spine together.
-Each ligament is made of dense, connective fiber that adjoins bones, cartilage, and soft tissue.
+The anterior longitudinal ligament, posterior longitudinal ligament and ligamentum flavum are three extremely important ligaments in the spinal column that provide stability, allow limited mobility and hold the anatomical components of the spine together.
+Each ligament is made of dense, connective fiber that adjoins bones, cartilage and soft tissue.
 The anterior longitudinal ligament is situated inside the vertebral bodies and extends from the axis in the second cervical vertebrae to the sacrum near the pelvis.

-While ligaments are essential in ensuring proper spine alignment and overall spine health, they can also contribute to back and neck pain.
+While ligaments are essential in ensuring proper spine alignment and overall spine health, they can also contribute to neck and back pain.
 In addition to the extremely common ligament sprains that nearly everyone experiences at some point in his or her life, ligaments can also calcify later in life.
 This calcification of the ligaments causes noticeable loss of flexibility and can even lead to chronic pain when a spinal nerve or the spinal cord becomes irritated or constricted as a result of the deterioration.

-Symptoms and Treatments
+Symptoms and treatments